Inflammatory breast cancer (IBC) is a rare, but aggressive form of locally advanced breast cancer.

 It’s called inflammatory breast cancer because its main symptoms are swelling and redness (the breast often looks inflamed).

-Most IBC are invasive ductal carcinomas (begin in the milk ducts) .
+Most inflammatory breast cancers are invasive ductal carcinomas (begin in the milk ducts) .

-Although sometimes a lump can be felt, it’s less common with IBC than with other breast cancers.
+Sometimes a lump can be felt, but it’s less common with IBC than with other breast cancers.